JGLynch54/ui512mdProject/ReadMe.md

 	This module is very light-weight (less than 1K bytes) and relatively fast, but is not intended for all processor types or all environments.
 	Use for private (hobbyist), or instructional,
-	or as an example for more ambitious projects is all it is meant to be.
+	or as an example for more ambitious projects.

 	ui512b provides basic bit-oriented operations: shift left, shift right, and, or, not, least significant bit and most significant bit.